The kiwiscience group

-The Agriculture and Environment Research Cluster (AERC), led by the University of Canterbury, seeks to improve NZ’s economy by enhancing our ability to produce healthy food in an environment that is consistent with the image we wish to portray in overseas markets.
-This is achieved through transdisciplinary research on the ‘circular economy’ as it pertains to agriculture including creating value from biological wastes, the rehabilitation of degraded soils, reducing the entry of contaminants such as cadmium into food products, and ensuring that the nutrients contained in biological wastes provide economic and ecological benefits instead of exacerbating the degradation of New Zealand’s waterways.
-Circular economies in agricultural systems will be generated by improving efficiencies of nutrient and pesticide application as well as capturing contaminants that exit the system using, for example, soil conditioners or NZ native ecosystems that are established in agricultural landscapes.
+We seek to improve the global economy through science focussed the sustainable production of healthy food in both rural and urban environments.
+Our transdisciplinary research on phytomanagement and the ‘circular bio-economy’ includes the creation of value from biological wastes, the rehabilitation of degraded soils, reducing the entry of contaminants such as cadmium into food products, and ensuring that the nutrients contained in biological wastes provide economic and ecological benefits instead of exacerbating the degradation of waterways.
+Circular economies in agricultural systems are generated by improving efficiencies of nutrient and pesticide application as well as capturing contaminants that exit the system using, for example, soil conditioners or NZ native ecosystems that are established in agricultural landscapes.

-The AERC develops new environmental tools and technologies through transdisciplinary collaboration of partners from New Zealand Universities, Crown Research Institutes, and environmental consultancies.
-The AERC has active collaboration with international partners.
+Kiwiscience develops new environmental tools and technologies through transdisciplinary collaboration of partners from New Zealand Universities, Crown Research Institutes, and environmental consultancies.
+Kiwiscience has active collaboration with international partners.
 We work on both local and global environmental issues.

 Contact